 Anyway...
 My love for seafood gave me the idea to cook this delicious octopus recipe.
 It can be an exotic appetizer since it's small, easy to eat, and requires little hands-on preparation.
 It could also be a side dish or even an entrée if you adjust the number of octopi to be cooked.
 Add some vegetables or green leaves, and serve them as you wish.

-If you like seafood too, consider looking at my Brazilian seafood stew recipe or my Panko fish recipe.
+If you like seafood too, consider looking at my Brazilian seafood stew, Sushi Bake, and my Panko fish recipe.
 I think you're going to love them.

 Ingredients

 - Frozen Octopi (or octopuses): Frozen is easier to find and helps tenderize the meat.
-You can use never frozen octopi; just add a few extra minutes to the cooking process.
+You can use never-frozen octopi; add a few extra minutes to the cooking process.

 - Garlic: A key ingredient for flavor.
 Don't skip this one.